zanthrax/rc-crawler-lights/README.md

 Ch1 and Ch2 are connected to the Arduino to allow the lights to follow what the car is doing.
 Light features included:
 * Running lights, always on.
-* Headlights, these turn on on first throttle input.
+* Headlights, these turn on on throttle forward input and turn off after a set time with no throttle forward.
 * Blinking indicators for the left and right side, these follow the steering input.
 When no signal from the receiver is found the hazard lights will blink.
 * Tail- and brake lights.
 Taillights are always on and will turn brighter when no throttle input is given.
 * Brake light, on when no throttle input is given.
 Can be used for a third brake light.